How to Develop a Social Media Policy for Employees

-- social media training for rank and file employees.
+- And social media training for rank and file employees.

-Compliance with the Law & the Internal Code of Conduct
+Compliance with the law and the internal code of conduct

 There are several legal considerations that companies need to think about when posting and interacting on social media.

-- privacy and disclosures — be very specific when it comes to information that’s considered confidential and off-limits to public discussion.
+- Privacy and disclosures — be particular when it comes to information that’s considered confidential and off-limits to public discussion.
 This includes proprietary company data, sales trends, financial information, forecasts, future promotional activities, customer information, and more.

-- other regulatory challenges — some industries (finance, healthcare, government, and similar) are tightly regulated and have specific social media rules that need to be followed.
-Summarise those rules in your social media policy for employees, and advise employees to check in with the legal department when in doubt about something.
+- Other regulatory challenges — some industries (finance, healthcare, government, and similar) are tightly regulated and have specific social media rules that need to be followed.
+Summarize those rules in your social media policy for employees, and advise employees to check in with the legal department when in doubt about something.

-We’re not big fans of over-regulation personal social media use (remember, employees have a right to talk about their company and their job wherever they want as long as they are not lying or disclosing confidential information) but it still pays off to tell your people how their social media behaviour reflects on the business.
+We’re not big fans of over-regulation of personal social media use.
+Employees have a right to talk about their company and their job wherever they want as long as they are not lying or disclosing confidential information.
+However, it’s still worth it to tell your people how their social media behavior reflects on the business.